PlanBase/PdfLayoutManager/README.md

 If you embed fonts, you can use whatever characters are in that font.
 PDFBox throws an exception if you request a character that's not covered by your font list.

 ***Q: I don't want text wrapping.
 I just want to set the size of a cell and let it chop off whatever I put in there.***

-**A:** PdfLayoutManager was intended to provide html-table-like flowing of text and resizing of cells to fit whatever you put in them, even across multiple pages.
+**A:** PdfLayoutManager2 was intended to provide html-table-like flowing of text and resizing of cells to fit whatever you put in them, even across multiple pages.
 If you don't need that, use PDFBox directly.
-If you need other features of PdfLayoutManager, there is a minHeight() setting on table rows.
+If you need other features of PdfLayoutManager2, there is a minHeight() setting on table rows.
 Combined with padding and alignment, that may get you what you need to layout things that will always fit in the box.

-***Q: Will PdfLayoutManager ever support cropping the contents of a fixed-size box?***
+***Q: Will PdfLayoutManager2 ever support cropping the contents of a fixed-size box?***

 **A:** If individual letters or images have a dimension which is bigger than the same dimension of their bounding box, we either have to suppress their display, or crop them.
 The PDF spec mentions something about a "clipping path" that might be usable for cropping overflow if you turn it on, render your object, then turn it off again.
-I'm not currently aware of PDFBox support for this (if it's even possible).

 If the contents are all little things, we could just show as many little letters or images as completely fit, then no more (truncate the list of contents).
-Showing none could make truncation work for big objects too, but I'm not in a rush to implement that since it's conceptually so different from the very reason for the existence of PdfLayoutManager.
+Showing none could make truncation work for big objects too, but this is conceptually very different from the very reason for the existence of PdfLayoutManager.

-Maybe some day I'll provide some sample code so you can do truncation yourself.
+Maybe some day we will provide some sample code so you can do truncation yourself.
 [TextStyle](src/main/java/com/planbase/pdf/layoutmanager/TextStyle.java) has lineHeight() and stringWidthInDocUnits() that you may find useful for writing your own compatible cropping algorithm.
-If you do that (and it works well), I hope you'll consider contributing it back to PdfLayoutManager (at least to this doc) so that others can benefit!
+If you do that (and it works well), consider contributing it back to PdfLayoutManager2 (at least to this doc) so that others can benefit!

 ***Q: Why doesn't PdfLayoutManager line-wrap my insanely long single-word test string properly?***
 **A:** For text wrapping to work, the text needs occasional whitespace.
 In HTML, strings without whitespace do not wrap at all!
 In PdfLayoutManager, a long enough string will wrap at some point wider than the cell.